CharlotteDiamond/charlottediamond/README.md

 - 🎓 Applying for PhD opportunies right now and I am trying to seek a job as a Java Backend Engineer.
 - 🔖 who is also a language lover, Boujour~
 - 💻 My career path would be: Backend Engineer->Algorithm Engineer.
 - 🏹 Always wish to study more!
-Never think 'that's enought'!
+Never think 'that's enough'!
 Crazy about ML&DL&NLP and everything.
 - 💎 Programming my way.

 ![Charlotte's GitHub stats](https://github-readme-stats.vercel.app/api?username=charlottediamond&theme=ambient_gradient&show_icons=true)